W24 (band)

-W24 (Korean: 더블유24; RR: Deobeulyu24) is a South Korean idol rock band signed to J Army Entertainment.
+W24 (Korean: 더블유24; RR: Deobeulyu24) is a South Korean idol rock band signed to Favor Entertainment.
 The quartet consists of leader and guitarist Kim Yun-soo, drummer Kim Jong-gil, vocalist Cheong Ho-won and keyboardist Park Aaron.
-Formed in 2018, they released their debut mini-album Singing Dancing and promoted various songs from the record.
+Originally a five-piece ensemble, bassist Park Ji-won left the band on December 27, 2020.
+They debuted on March 8, 2018, with the extended play (EP) Singing Dancing and promoted various songs from the record.
 By the end of the year, the band received the Focus Award at the Asia Artist Awards and traveled to Chile to become the first K-pop group to appear at the Teletón charity event.
-W24's second mini-album Stay a Moment was issued the following year.
-They released a string of singles throughout 2020.
-The bassist Park Ji-won left the band on December 27, 2020.